RamtinMoslemi/KAN-Papers/README.md

 Hao Liu, Jin Lei, Zhongzhou Ren

 **Abstract:**
 This study explores the application of Kolmogorov-Arnold Networks (KANs) in predicting nuclear binding energies, leveraging their ability to decompose complex multi-parameter systems into simpler univariate functions.
-By utilizing data from the Atomic Mass Evaluation (AME2020) and incorporating features such as atomic number, neutron number, and shell effects, KANs demonstrated significant predictive accuracy, surpassing traditional models.
+By utilizing data from the Atomic Mass Evaluation (AME2020) and incorporating features such as atomic number, neutron number, and shell effects, KANs achieved a significant lower root mean square error (0.26~MeV), surpassing traditional models.
 The symbolic regression analysis yielded simplified analytical expressions for binding energies, aligning with classical models like the liquid drop model and the Bethe-Weizsäcker formula.
 These results highlight KANs' potential in enhancing the interpretability and understanding of nuclear phenomena, paving the way for future applications in nuclear physics and beyond.